crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Add the :ref:`CHECK <check_constraint>` constraint syntax, which specifies
+  that the values of certain columns must satisfy a boolean expression on insert and update.

 - Optimized `<column> IS NOT NULL` queries.

 - Include the bundled version of ``OpenJDK`` (13.0.2+8) into the ``CrateDB`` built.
 It means that ``CrateDB`` doesn't rely the ``JAVA_HOME`` of the host system any longer.

 - Removed a node check that checks the JVM version under which CrateDB is running.

 - Added the `pg_catalog.pg_proc <postgres_pg_catalog>`_ table.